-This second edition, which will be published in spring 2019, has been expanded and updated.
+This second edition, published in May 2019, has been expanded and updated.
 The previous (2014) version of the book focused very much on the approach used in the UK.
-This version has been significantly expanded to include in-depth discussion on both the approaches used, so that it will be more relevant to those in other countries as well.
-It has also been revised to reflect the changes to the RCOG Green-top guidance in this area, and includes reference to a significant new review which emerged in early 2019.
+This version has been significantly expanded to include in-depth discussion on both the approaches used to screen for and prevent EOGBS disease, so that it will be more relevant to those in other countries as well.
+It has also been revised to reflect the changes to the RCOG Green-top guidance in this area, and includes reference to two significant new reviews which emerged in early 2019.

 New aspects in the 2019 edition include:

 - More information on culture-based and risk-based screening, the differences between the two approaches and a discussion of what happens in areas which mix the two approaches.